Swordsman of Siena: Development

 In October 1954 MGM said that Fay and Michael Kanin were working on the script, and the movie would be shot in Italy once Granger had finished Bhowani Junction.
 Jean Simmons was discussed as a possible co star.
 In November 1954 the studio said the film would be made under the direction of Andrew Marton, and that Granger's co star would be Gina Lollobrigida making her Hollywood debut.
 The movie could not be shot in America as Lollobrigida was under personal contract to Howard Hughes.

 In January 1955 MGM said the lead roles would be played by Granger and Elizabeth Taylor with Roy Rowland to direct.
 Taylor's husband Michael Wilding would also be in the cast.
 By February Taylor was off the film.
 The movie ended up being postponed again.

 Shooting

 In January 1961 Stewart Granger announced he had signed a new three-picture contract with MGM.
 He would star in I Thank a Fool, and two films for producer Jacques Bar, the first of which was The Swordsman of Siena.
 Gina Lollobrigida was again being sought to play the female lead.
 Granger's role in I Thank a Fool wound up being played by Peter Finch, but he did appear in Siena which started filming in October 1961.

-Filming took place in and around Rome, notably at Braciano Castle.
+Filming took place in and around Rome, notably at Castello Orsini-Odescalchi.
 Granger sprained his back while filming a duel scene and was laid up for several days.